rpoole444/cos-livewire-fe/README.md

 ## Abstract

 The Alpine Groove Guide provides a dynamic platform for local artists and event organizers to share their events with a wide audience.
 The system supports event submission, which goes through an admin review process where events can be accepted, denied, or edited.
 Approved events are then displayed on the public-facing calendar.
 The platform is designed to eventually support streaming of community radio shows, further engaging the local creative community.

+## Features

+- Interactive calendar built with FullCalendar for browsing local events.
+- Admin dashboard to review and manage submitted events.
+- Soft-deleted artist profiles can be recovered via the dedicated [Artist Restore](/artist-restore) page.
+- Responsive interface developed with TypeScript and Tailwind CSS.

 ## Learning Goals